remaxsrb/remaxsrb/README.md

 ## Student of Software engineering at School of Electrical Engineering at University of Belgrade

-- Winner of 2022 Norderus QA Code Challenge
+- Winner of 2022 Nordeus QA Code Challenge

 ---
 ##### Languages that I am fluent at